Only1abu/myToDoList23/README.md

 # myToDoList23: Django Web App
 ## https://mytodolistuncc.herokuapp.com/
 ## About this project and Goals
 I created this to do list web app using freeCodeCamp's Video tutorial and chapters from the textbook I'm currently reading, *Test-Driven Development with Python: Obey the Testing Goat: Using Django, Selenium, and JavaScript* by Harry Percival.
-I deployed my app using
+I deployed my app using Heroku.

 #### Goals
 1. Gain experience using Python's Django framework and understand basic application structure on the front end and backend.